zama-ai/concrete/frontends/concrete-python/examples/levenshtein_distance/README.md

 The benchmarks were done using Concrete 2.7 on `hpc7a` machine on AWS, and give:

 ```
 Typical performances for alphabet ACTG, with string of maximal length:

-    Computing Levenshtein between strings 'CGGA' and 'GCTA' - OK in 4.77 seconds
+    Computing Levenshtein between strings 'AGTC' and 'TGGA' - OK in 6.00 seconds
-    Computing Levenshtein between strings 'TTCC' and 'CAAG' - OK in 4.45 seconds
+    Computing Levenshtein between strings 'GTAA' and 'AGAC' - OK in 5.51 seconds
-    Computing Levenshtein between strings 'TGAG' and 'CATC' - OK in 4.38 seconds
+    Computing Levenshtein between strings 'TCTT' and 'CACG' - OK in 5.49 seconds

 Typical performances for alphabet string, with string of maximal length:

-    Computing Levenshtein between strings 'tsyl' and 'slTz' - OK in 13.76 seconds
+    Computing Levenshtein between strings 'jqdk' and 'zqlf' - OK in 17.43 seconds
-    Computing Levenshtein between strings 'rdfu' and 'qbam' - OK in 12.89 seconds
+    Computing Levenshtein between strings 'uquc' and 'qvvp' - OK in 16.50 seconds
-    Computing Levenshtein between strings 'ngoz' and 'fxGw' - OK in 12.88 seconds
+    Computing Levenshtein between strings 'vebm' and 'ybqo' - OK in 16.46 seconds

 Typical performances for alphabet STRING, with string of maximal length:

-    Computing Levenshtein between strings 'OjgB' and 'snQc' - OK in 23.94 seconds
+    Computing Levenshtein between strings 'UQES' and 'NWXQ' - OK in 16.53 seconds
-    Computing Levenshtein between strings 'UXWO' and 'rVgF' - OK in 23.69 seconds
+    Computing Levenshtein between strings 'LAJG' and 'NEGP' - OK in 16.26 seconds
-    Computing Levenshtein between strings 'NsBT' and 'IFuC' - OK in 23.40 seconds
+    Computing Levenshtein between strings 'OSQG' and 'OTEH' - OK in 16.52 seconds

 Typical performances for alphabet StRiNg, with string of maximal length:

-    Computing Levenshtein between strings 'ImNJ' and 'zyUB' - OK in 23.71 seconds
+    Computing Levenshtein between strings 'ixgu' and 'cOSy' - OK in 30.94 seconds
-    Computing Levenshtein between strings 'upAT' and 'XfWs' - OK in 23.52 seconds
+    Computing Levenshtein between strings 'QGCj' and 'Lknx' - OK in 29.82 seconds
-    Computing Levenshtein between strings 'HVXJ' and 'dQvr' - OK in 23.73 seconds
+    Computing Levenshtein between strings 'fKVC' and 'xqaI' - OK in 30.27 seconds

 Successful end
 ```